 #2 – FDA 483 response submitted late

 A second common reason for receiving an FDA warning letter is a failure to submit an FDA 483 response to the district office within 15 business days.
-The FDA has always involuntarily required a medical device firm to respond to an FDA 483 within 15 business days, but in 2009, a post-inspection review program (http://bit.ly/15Dayresponse) was initiated where it became mandatory that response from any FDA 483 must be received by the Agency within 15 business days, or FDA warning letters are automatically issued.
+The FDA has always involuntarily required a medical device firm to respond to an FDA 483 within 15 business days, but in 2009, a post-inspection review program (http://bit.ly/15Dayresponse) was initiated where it became mandatory that a response from any FDA 483 must be received by the Agency within 15 business days, or FDA warning letters are automatically issued.
 This is an automatic issuance that results in a very quick response from your CDRH district office.
 Therefore, you need to respond aggressively to FDA 483s with corrective actions and submit your response early.

-Note: The FDA warning letters are only issued when inspection observations result in “Official Action Indicated” (OAI).
+Note: The FDA warning letters are only issued when inspection observations result in an “Official Action Indicated” (OAI).
 However, inspectors will not tell you if the outcome is OAI or Voluntary Action Indicated (VAI).
 This determination is made by the District Office of the FDA.
 Therefore, all device manufacturers should assume that the outcome may be OAI.

 #3 – Submitting a response without evidence of implementing changes